On 2-bisections and monochromatic edges in claw-free cubic multigraphs: Preliminaries

 \section{Preliminaries}

 We will deal solely with cubic multigraphs, i.e. $3$-regular multigraphs.
 Given a $2$-bisection $(B,W)$, we denote by $\varepsilon(B,W)$ the number of its monochromatic edges.
-Some induced subgraphs will play an important role in our proofs: \begin{itemize} \item a \textit{digon} is an induced subgraph on two vertices consisting of a pair of parallel edges, i.e. a cycle of length two; \item a \textit{triangle} is an induced subgraph consisting of a cycle of length three; \item a particular triangle with a multiple edge on one of its sides is called a \textit{trumpet}; \item a \textit{diamond} is an induced subgraph isomorphic to $K_4 - e$, i.e. to the complete graph on four vertices with an edge deleted.
-In other words, a diamond is made of two triangles that share a side.
+Some induced subgraphs, shown in Figure \ref{sub}, will play an important role in our proofs: \begin{itemize} \item a \textit{digon} is a subgraph on two vertices consisting of a pair of parallel edges, i.e. a cycle of length two; \item a \textit{triangle} is a subgraph consisting of a cycle of length three; \item the Shannon multigraph $Sh(3)$, i.e. a particular triangle with a digon on one of its sides.
+Due to its characteristic shape we will refer to $Sh(3)$ as a \textit{trumpet}; \item a \textit{diamond} is a subgraph isomorphic to the complete graph on four vertices with an edge deleted, i.e. $K_4 - e$. \end{itemize}

-\end{itemize} It is easy to check that any two diamonds in a connected claw-free cubic multigraph $G$ are vertex-disjoint, unless when $G \approx K_4$; hence, for cubic multigraphs, the claw-free condition is equivalent to requiring that every vertex should belong to a triangle, a trumpet or a digon.\\ In particular, in any cubic simple graph or multigraph, the maximum number of triangles in which a vertex may lie is three, and this can only occur in a component isomorphic to $K_4$.
+It is easy to check that any two diamonds in a connected claw-free cubic multigraph $G$ are vertex-disjoint, unless $G \cong K_4$; hence, for cubic multigraphs, the claw-free condition is equivalent to requiring that every vertex should belong to a triangle, a trumpet or a digon, since a diamond is made of two triangles that share a side.\\ In particular, in any cubic simple graph or multigraph, the maximum number of triangles in which a vertex may lie is three, and this can only occur in a component isomorphic to $K_4$.
 On the other hand, a vertex lies in exactly two triangles if it is one of the vertices of degree three in a diamond, or one of the vertices of the multiple edges in a trumpet.

 The following statement can be proved by a simple counting argument. \begin{lemma} Let $(B,W)$ be a $2$-bisection of a cubic multigraph $G$ and let $\varepsilon_B$, $\varepsilon_W$ be the number of monochromatic edges in $G[B]$ and $G[W]$ respectively.
 Then $\varepsilon_B=\varepsilon_W$. \end{lemma}